duckduckgo/ddg-screen-diff/README.md

 ### `-d`/`--diff`

-Runs an image diff between the screenshots.
+Runs an image diff between the screenshots taken.

 If you passed in two hosts, the diff is between those two.
 If you passed in one host, the other one is assumed to be your local host.